SAP-archive/teched2021-developer-keynote/section/cap/README.md

 ## Coding the Service Handler

-Becuase this is a mashup of external and extended service, the generic service framework can't just serve it out; but with CAP extension handlers and the embedded SAP Cloud SDK, we can make all of that happen in just a few lines of code.
+Because this is a mashup of external and extended service, the generic service framework can't just serve it out; but with CAP extension handlers and the embedded SAP Cloud SDK, we can make all of that happen in just a few lines of code.

 [cat-service.js](./srv/cat-service.js)